justinnzhang/shopify-2021/README.md

 Try it [here](https://shopify2021.netlify.app/)

-This document contains video recordings of all implemented features and components.
+This document contains gifs of all implemented features and a list of additional considerations that I made.

 ## Table of Contents
 - [TL;DR](https://github.com/madebyjustinzhang/shopify-2021#tldr)